pnp/sp-dev-fx-webparts/samples/README-template.md

 -->

 * Clone this repository
-* From the command line, change your current directory to this sample's directory (`YOUR-SOLUTION-NAME`, located under `samples`)
+* From your command line, change your current directory to the directory containing this sample (`YOUR-SOLUTION-NAME`, located under `samples`)
 * in the command line run:
   * `npm install`
   * `gulp serve`